The Lonely Planet guide to the Greek Islands is a thorough and helpful guide to all the Greek island groups, with Athens included for good measure.

 The next section is Getting Around on the island itself.
 Is there a bus service?
 Can you hire a car?
 What are the taxis like, or can you also get about by boat.
 Again, the thoroughness is impressive, with prices being given for boat and taxi journeys.
 Why anyone would want to rent a car on Symi, which only has two or three roads, I don't know, but if they want to then there's a car rental place listed.

-A detailed map of Symi shows roads, tracks, hills with their heights, beaches, bays, settlements and ferry routes, complete with distances, so you know it's only 20km to Rhodes.
+A detailed map of Symi shows roads, tracks, hills with their heights, beaches, bays, settlements and ferry routes, complete with distances, so you know it's only 20km (12 miles) to Rhodes.

-Having seen a typical island guide and the intro to an island group, what else does this Lonely Planet Greek Islands guide give you?
+Having seen a typical island guide and the intro to an island group, what else does the Lonely Planet's Greek Islands guide give you?
 Well, it begins with some trip planning advice and some special features, such as the Top 16 Greek Islands experiences, including Santorini Sunsets, Cretan Cuisine and the Samaria Gorge.
 No arguments there!

 There's a special section for people making their first visit to the Greek islands, a month-by-month guide to major island festivals and events, and another spread on which islands to consider if you're interested in walking, live music, art, museums or cuisine.